Top Freelancer Alternatives 2023 | 10 Sites Like Freelancer.com

 - The diversity of skills available is also an advantage.

-- Perhaps the biggest drawback of Guru is that it allows freelancers to delete negative reviews for payment.
+- Perhaps the biggest drawback of Guru is that it allows freelancers to delete negative responses for payment.
 In other words, if a contractor screws up and their customer writes an angry comment about it, the freelancer can pay a fee and erase unwanted feedback.
 This can be misleading and trick you into believing that a particular freelancer is a better pro than they actually are.

 - Just like other bidding platforms, Guru suffers from the invasion of underskilled beginners and scammers.